magiruuvelvet/albert-launcher-plugins/mpv/README.md

 Easily access your videos from Albert launcher.

 This plugin has no trigger and always shows results as you type.
-Lookup is case insensivite.
+Lookup is case insensitive.
 The `rootDir` string is not included when searching for files.

 ## Features